 You can reclaim your life!
 It takes work and commitment every single day.
 You can do it.
 You have already made a commitment by being here now.
 We are here to help you achieve your goals!

-Yes, counseling is an integral part of medication assisted treatment.
+Yes, counseling is an integral part of medication-assisted treatment.
 It will provide continued motivation to commitment and help avoid setbacks.
-You counselor will determine the frequency.
+Our practice refers out to counselors in Mooresville and Salisbury for patients who require opioid addiction treatment.
+Your chosen counselor will determine the frequency of these sessions.

 We accept most private insurances, Medicare and Medicaid.
 For these individuals, the cost is their copay.
 We will also accept patients who do not have insurance.
 The initial visit is $242.00.
 Follow up visits are $125.00.
 A urine drug screen will be required at each visit for an additional charge of $50.00.